 Gardens By The Bay is relatively new, it's actually built on land reclaimed from the sea.
 Reclaimed land accounts for nearly a quarter of Singapore.
 Start by taking in the scale and beauty of Gardens By The Bay from the viewing platform at the top of the neighbouring Marina Bay Sands Hotel.
 The rooftop area is boat shaped and supported by three huge towers.

 From the giddy heights of the roof you can see the super trees, domes and gardens of Gardens By The Bay.
-The ambition for Singapore is to be not just a garden city, but a city in a garden, an aspiration that certainly seems to have been achieved.
+The ambition for Singapore is to be not just a garden city, but a city in a garden, an aspiration that has most definitely been achieved.

 Gardens by the Bay is free to enter, you pay though to walk on the elevated skyway (see pictures above) between a few of the trees and for entry to the Flower and Cloud Domes.
 The Children's Garden (below) with its climbing area and water play parks is free though.